sguox002/leetcode/dp.md

 ### count number of ways
 The idea: to reach current element, add all previous incoming path.
+This type of problem you still need sufficient flexibility and intuition.

 -790	Domino and Tromino Tiling    		39.7%	Medium	*****
 given 'I' and 'L' two types of tile. return the number of ways to tile a 2xN board.